INDIVIDUAL HERBS

 Xiang Fu

-Blood-Stasis induced gynecological disorders such as immobile abdominal masses and amenorrhea with abdominal pain
+Blood-Stasis induced gynecological disorders such as immobile abdominal masses and amenorrhea with abdominal pain.

-Abscess, boils, and trauma induced pain
+Abscesses, boils and trauma induced pain.

-Blood Stasis induced menstrual disorders, especially those characterized by early period, excessive bleeding, and thick purple clots
+Blood Stasis induced menstrual disorders, especially those characterized by early period, excessive bleeding and thick purple clots.

-Flank pain, abdominal pain, and dysmenorrhea due to Qi and Blood Stagnation
+Flank pain, abdominal pain and dysmenorrhea due to Qi and Blood Stagnation.

 Olibanum